devcronberg/MyCalc/issue-log.md

 ### Requirements
 - Integrate Serilog as the exclusive logging provider (do not use the Microsoft logging abstraction).
-- Apply logging to both the CLI and Core projects.
+- Apply logging to both the CLI and Core projects - in all operations.
 - Configure Serilog via `appsettings.json` (do not hard-code sinks or levels).
 - Enable output to the console sink only (plain text, template: `[{{Timestamp:HH:mm:ss}} {{Level:u3}}] {{Message:lj}} {{Properties:j}}{{NewLine}}{{Exception}}`).
 - Minimum log level: Information; also enable Debug-level logging for deeper diagnostics.